SansGuidon/bookmarks/README.md

 * [Jeff Huang](https://jeffhuang.com/designed_to_last/) - (2019) This Page is Designed to Last : A Manifesto for Preserving Content on the Web
 * [Google Cloud Architecture Center](https://cloud.google.com/architecture/scalable-and-resilient-apps) - Patterns for scalable and resilient apps
 * [tldraw](https://www.tldraw.com/) - A tiny little drawing app.
+* [Thingiverse](https://www.thingiverse.com/) - sharing of user-created digital design files to be used for 3D printers, laser cutters, milling machines and many other technologies.

 # Art :art:
 > News